 If you use a different type of measurement that is not US ring size, please refer to this standard international conversion chart:

 If you are trying to buy someone a ring as a surprise but don’t know his/her ring size, you may try measuring one of her existing rings and have it measured at a local jeweler to get an measurement.

 If all above fails, you may consider to order a US size 7 which is the most common size for an adult woman.
 You may have to resize it later if the ring does not fit him/her perfectly, in that case, please refer to our resizing policy.

-You can clean your jewelry at home with warm water, gentle soap, and a soft toothbrush. (exception: opal gems and pearls)
+You can normally clean your jewelry at home with water, gentle soap, and a soft toothbrush. (exception: opal gems)

 Your jewelry contains one or several Opal gemstones

 Ethiopian Opal is a delicate stone that requires the wearer to take care of it properly.
 They are considered hydrophane opals and have the ability to adsorb water or liquids.
 A contact with water, chemicals, oil or heat may result in a discoloration or a permenant damage.
 Please do not wear your opal jewelry while cooking, washing hands, taking showers, swimming or any physical activities that will put the stone at a risk of damaging.
 We are not responsible for the damage due to a mistreat to the stone.

 We try hard to create the best quality jewelry and they are supposed to last for generations.
 Taking care of your jewelry is necessary if you want to keep the lifespan and longevity of the “new” quality in your purchased jewelry.

 If your jewerly gets damaged due to a personal reason, you may try to repair it at a local reputable jewelry store or contact us via email.
 We will be able to help you re-set the stone, remove scratches and clean the jewelry.